JeodC/PortMaster-Descent/README.md

 Since DXX-Rebirth is used as the wrapper for the games, you may encounter some bugs in gameplay that are beyond our control.
 Please use the <a href="https://github.com/dxx-rebirth/dxx-rebirth">DXX-Rebirth Github Repo</a> to track and report issues.

 ## Thanks
-dfreivald for the original port structure
+Anberports Team for the original port structure
 Cebion for help in meeting portmaster standards
 Testers from the PortMaster Discord
 Parallax Software for the fantastic games